facil-io/cstl/stl_slices/006 atol.md

 A helper function that writes a signed int64_t to a string.

 No overflow guard is provided, make sure there's at least 68 bytes available (for base 2).

-Offers special support for base 2 (binary), base 8 (octal), base 10 and base 16 (hex).
-An unsupported base will silently default to base 10.
-Prefixes are automatically added (i.e., "0x" for hex and "0b" for base 2).
+Offers special support for base 2 (binary), base 8 (octal), base 10 and base 16 (hex) where prefixes are automatically added if required (i.e.,`"0x"` for hex and `"0b"` for base 2, and `"0"` for octal).

+Supports any base up to base 36 (using 0-9,A-Z).

+An unsupported base will log an error and print zero.

 Returns the number of bytes actually written (excluding the NUL terminator).

 #### `fio_ftoa`